 All samples can be pitched and modulated in a wide range.
 The sample start and stop can be edited and they are loopable as well.
-Modulation targets are: pitch, volume and loop phase.
+Modulation targets are: pitch, filter cutoff and volume.
 Each channel has an own LFO for that.

 As a little digital gadget we have added a mini FM synth.
 With 4 operators and maximum 6 voices it can create weird and crazy percussion sounds up to simple chords.
 Played over an external midi keyboard, it can be used as a polyphonic synth.